 Side Effects & Safety

-Damiana is LIKELY SAFE when taken in amounts commonly found in foods.
-Damiana is POSSIBLY SAFE when taken in medicinal amounts, but there have been serious side effects.
+Damiana is LIKELY SAFE when taken by mouth in amounts commonly found in foods.
+Damiana is POSSIBLY SAFE when taken by mouth in medicinal amounts, but there have been serious side effects.
 Convulsions and other symptoms similar to rabies or strychnine poisoning have been reported after taking 200 grams of damiana extract.

 Diabetes: Damiana might affect blood sugar levels in people with diabetes.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use damiana.